HomeFor Partners & FamiliesYour husband just left the military and is lost.

 Your husband just left the military and is lost.

 He finished his service, and now he seems adrift.
-The identity, the mission, the brotherhood — all of it gone overnight, replaced by a civilian world that doesn't quite make sense and doesn't know what it's looking at.
+The identity, the mission, the brotherhood, all of it gone overnight, replaced by a civilian world that doesn't quite make sense and doesn't know what it's looking at.
 He might be struggling to explain it, or struggling to admit it.
 You can see he's not okay, even if neither of you have that word for it yet.

 What military transition actually involves

 The gap between military and civilian life is wider than most people who haven't lived it can fully understand.
-For a man who has served, the military wasn't just a job — it was a total identity.
+For a man who has served, the military wasn't just a job.
+It was a total identity.
 It provided purpose through mission, belonging through brotherhood, structure through hierarchy, and a worldview shaped by shared sacrifice and extreme consequence.
 Civilian life offers none of these things in equivalent form.

 The transition out is often experienced as a series of quiet losses: the loss of a clear mission, the loss of men he trusted completely, the loss of a role that made him feel useful and significant.
-Many veterans describe the first year out as the hardest of their lives — because nobody warned them about the hollowness that follows.
-The symptoms of this transition — restlessness, anger, disconnection, difficulty finding meaning in work — are frequently misread as personal failure rather than a normal response to a disorienting passage.
+Many veterans describe the first year out as the hardest of their lives, because nobody warned them about the hollowness that follows.
+The symptoms of this transition, restlessness, anger, disconnection, difficulty finding meaning in work, are frequently misread as personal failure rather than a normal response to a disorienting passage.

 What actually supports veteran transition